It’s not your broadband that is at fault...

 Do you think it would be useful to know how RF propagates?
 The characteristics and how the Radio Frequencies can behave in certain conditions?

 Knowing this can improve your knowledge for the future and the performance of your Wireless environment now.

 The intention of this blog is an introduction into a few of the Radio Frequency behaviours and why they are worth considering in your Small Office Home Office (SOHO) environment.
 Various behaviours occur due to obstacles and changes to the environment that you are in, especially with outdoor setups that are out in the elements.

 This is where a signal does not bounce or reflect off of an object, its strength is reduced by absorption into thick materials such as concrete and brick.
 Although most materials will absorb some amount of an RF signal.
-For example (plagiarised from the CWNA study book): "a 2.4 GHz signal will be 1/16 the original power after propagating through a brick wall.
+For example Coleman D (2015)- CWNA, states: "a 2.4 GHz signal will be 1/16 the original power after propagating through a brick wall.
 That same signal will only lose ½ the original power after passing through drywall material."
 Due to the water content in the human body, us humans are considered a form of absorption too - so high density areas are at risk.

 Real life meaning: Have you wondered why downstairs at home your signal is great and upstairs you have 1 bar and you're barely getting connected, if at all?
 Absorption will be up there with one of the reasons why.
 It’s not your broadband at fault as most presume!
 Below is a visual of how the signal reduces.

 This is where a wave hits a smooth object (that is larger than itself) and bounces in a different direction.
 This can create more than one instance of your propagated signal (Multipath).
 This was once a detrimental issue with the 802.11a/b/g standards until the introduction of MIMO (Multi-Input Multi-Output).
 802.11n and 802.11ac utilise these once frowned upon behaviours with MIMO technology.